ad-freiburg/elevant/README.md

  continuing with the next section.

 ## Get the Data

+(Note: If you want to use a custom ontology or knowledge base instead of Wikidata/Wikipedia/DBpedia you can skip this step and instead follow the instructions in [Use a Custom Ontology](docs/use_custom_ontology.md).)

 For linking entities in text or evaluating the output of a linker, our system needs information about entities and mention texts, e.g. entity names, aliases, popularity scores, types, the frequency with which a mention is linked to a certain article in Wikipedia, etc. This information is stored in and read from several files.
 Since these files